KaliedaRik/sc-screen-recorder/README.md

 + No sign-in or registration required.
 Also: no tracking!
 + The web page can be self hosted by forking this repo and deploying to the user's own servers or, alternatively, run locally on the user's device.
 The code is offered free under the MIT licence.
 + Users are free to develop and improve the code in any way they see fit.
 If anyone wants to build a better product from this code (and monetise it) ... go for it!

+### Running the page locally
+1. Fork or clone this repo
+2. Navigate to the downloaded folder
+3. Don't bother installing anything - there's no build chain because: it's just a web page
+4. Start a local server to serve the page locally - for example, [live-server](https://github.com/tapio/live-server) seems to do a decent job.
+5. Hack away!

 ### Key files
 The page's HTML code can be found in the  in the `index.html` file, while the CSS code lurks in the `index.css` file.